 How does water become infected?

-The adult parasite lives in the blood of infected water loving birds.
+The adult parasite lives in the blood of infected water-loving birds.
 The parasite produces eggs that are then passed through the bird’s digestive system.
-The next part of the life cycle comes when snails eats the eggs.
+The next part of the life cycle comes when snails eat the eggs.
 The eggs hatch and go through the snail’s digestive system, becoming a free-swimming parasite.
 The next step is to once again infect a bird and start the whole cycle over.
 If a person becomes infected, the parasite will be killed by the human immune system.
 The rash or blisters that occur are the body’s allergic reaction to the parasite.
 The parasites do not enter the body through the skin.
 Their attempt to burrow in releases a chemical that irritates the skin and causes the rash.

 What are the symptoms?

 • Tingling, burning or itching of the skin